-Breast cancer found by trained hands of nurses equivalent to mammograms in a study of 89,000 Canadian women.
-Result disrupts current US beliefs For 25 years the breasts of 89,000 Canadian women were examined either by mammograms (x-ray) or by nurses trained to perform skilled clinical (manual) breast exams.
-Canadian women were randomly assigned to one […]
+Breast cancer screening can be improved in the US and worldwide by training the hands of women and their practitioners to perform skilled, standardized exams.
+The Canadian National Breast Screening Study The breasts of 89,000 Canadian women were examined either by mammograms (x-ray) or by nurses trained to perform skilled clinical (manual) breast exams and self-exams.
+The women were randomly […]

 The epidemic of breast cancer became a death sentence for many women in Uganda according to a series of revealing reports.
 Epidemics expand in the absence of knowledge and training and Ugandan women desperately needed both.
 They needed a way to identify and report the signs of early breast cancer, a way that could be […]